jeastham1993/patterns-of-modern-apps/README.md

 4. No planned downtime
 5. No instances

-I like this definition, but there is one caveat I would add.
-Viewing serverless as 'all or nothing', either your serverless or your not, can remove some useful services.
+I like this definition, but I would add one caveat.
+Viewing serverless as 'all or nothing'—either you're serverless or you're not—can remove some useful services.

 Take a service like Azure Container Apps (ACA).
 ACA is a container orchestrator that provides an abstraction on top of Kubernetes.
-You can deploy an application by just providing a container image, CPU/memory requirements and scaling behaviour if required. **There is almost 0 operational overhead running an application in this way**.
+You can deploy an application by providing a container image, CPU/memory requirements and scaling behaviour if required. **There is almost 0 operational overhead running an application this way**.

 Looking at the Litmus test, this meets the criteria of 1, 3, 4 and 5.
 2 gives us nuance.
-An application running on ACA won't automatically scale to zero, you can configure scaling rules but it doesn't 'just happen'.
+An application running on ACA won't automatically scale to zero; you can configure scaling rules, but it doesn't 'just happen'.
 When stopped, they don't cost you anything.
 You pay only when your app is running.
-But your app is running *all of the time* even if there aren't any requests coming in.
+But your app is running *all of the time* even if no requests are coming in.

 This application is still serverless.
 No, it doesn't automatically scale to zero.
-Yes, you would be paying for the application running when no requests are coming in. **But you can deploy an application with next to 0 operational overhead**.
+Yes, you would pay for the application running when no requests are coming in. **But you can deploy an application with next to 0 operational overhead**.

 > Serverless is a spectrum, not a binary decision.
-You can choose to be more or less serverless based on the requirements of your application
+You can be more or less serverless based on the requirements of your application.

-This is what I want to demonstrate in this repository.
-How you can run modern web applications on various different cloud providers, and do so in a way with little to no operational overhead.
+I want to demonstrate in this repository how you can run modern web applications on various cloud providers with little to no operational overhead.

 ### What does it mean for you?

-For you as an individual developer, at least if you're anything like me, you want to run your application with as little infrastructure worries as possible.
-"Here's my application, run it with this CPU and memory, scale it like this and frankly I don't care about anything else".
-If your company has invested time, energy and money into building a Kubernetes platform then great.
+If you're a developer, at least anything like me, you want to run your application with as little infrastructure worries as possible.
+"Here's my application.
+Run it with this CPU and memory, scale it like this, and frankly, I don't care about anything else."
+If your company has invested time, energy, and money into building a Kubernetes platform, then great.

-The conversation around managed services vs Kubernets becomes more interesting when you zoom out and look bigger picture.
-Does your organisation as a whole have a good reason to invest in building a Kubernetes platform (which honestly is just rebuilding Cloud Run/Fargate/Container Apps).
-If you have a good reason to do it (that isn't CV driven development) then great do it.
+The conversation around managed services vs. Kubernetes becomes more interesting when you zoom out and look at the bigger picture.
+Does your organisation as a whole have a good reason to invest in building a Kubernetes platform (which honestly is just rebuilding Cloud Run/Fargate/Container Apps)?
+If you have a good reason to do it (that isn't CV-driven development), then great, do it.

-But otherwise, use a managed serverless, be as serverless as possible, and build your application in a way that keeps you portable.
+Otherwise, use a managed serverless, be as serverless as possible, and build your application in a way that keeps you portable.

 ## The Application

-The application in question is written in Rust, and is used for managing loyalty points for a fictional eCommerce company.
-A background process receives events from an `order-completed` Kafka topic, processes the event and stores loyalty point information in a Postgres database.
+The application in question is written in Rust and used to manage loyalty points for a fictional eCommerce company.
+A background process receives events from an `order-completed` Kafka topic, processes the event, and stores loyalty point information in a Postgres database.

-A seperate web application exposes two endpoints, one to GET current loyalty account information for a customer and a second to spend (POST) loyalty points.
-These two applications run as seperate containers, both connecting to the same database.
+A separate web application exposes two endpoints: one to GET a customer's current loyalty account information and a second to spend (POST) loyalty points.
+These two applications run as separate containers, both connecting to the same database.

 ![Architecture Diagram](assets/arch-diagram.png)

-The internals of the application aren't important, just know one exposes a web app, one runs a background process handling events, and there is shared storage (Postgres).
+The internals of the application are minor; just know that one exposes a web app, one runs a background process handling events, and there is shared storage (Postgres).

 Let's now take a look at how you can run this application: